 Protect Your Home From Termites With Help From Havard

 There are more than 2,000 different termite species that infest homes across the United States, but the two that you are most likely to see in the Southern U.S. are Subterranean and Formosan termites.
 It’s no secret that termites thrive in warm damp weather.
-Due to this, it’s important to remain vigilant for signs of infestation in the Spring and early Summer as swarms form more during these times of year.
+Due to this, it’s important to remain vigilant for signs of infestation in the Spring and early Summer as swarms form more during these times of the year.
 If you suspect that you have a termite problem, seek professional assistance immediately.
-Havard’s termite control plan is ideal for homes already infested with termites and for homeowners in termite prone areas looking to keep termites out.
+Havard’s termite control plan is ideal for homes already infested with termites and for homeowners in termite-prone areas looking to keep termites out.

 Termite Control Process

 Our technicians will inspect your property for termite activity, damage caused by termites, and conducive conditions to a termite infestation.
 After the inspection, your technician will discuss your treatment options and recommend the most effective termite control plan for your property.
 The two termite control methods we employ are termite baiting and the application of liquid termite treatments.

 Sentricon is a widely utilized bait praised for being one of the most environmentally friendly options for termite control on the market today.
 Baiting is effective because it stops termite reproduction at its central hub.
 Worker termites carry the active ingredient back to their queen, who is then unable to reproduce more offspring.

 Termidor is another type of bait that has proved to be very effective and is specially formulated for termite control.
 It works by sitting low in the ground and administering a constant dose of liquid bait that is irresistible to termites.